Houses in multiple occupation (HMO) - advice for landlords

 - taking safety measures, including fire safety measures

 - supplying and maintaining gas and electricity supplies and appliances, including having them regularly inspected

 The regulations also impose duties on occupiers of an HMO for the purpose of ensuring that the person managing it can effectively carry out the duties imposed on them by these regulations.

-A licence is valid for five years and must be renewed before it runs out.
+An HMO licence is valid for five years and must be renewed before it runs out.

 Please see the Housing Act 2004 for a full definition.

-- Landlord's Guide to Licensing
+- Landlord's guide to HMO licensing